Two particle differential transverse momentum and number density correlations in p-Pb and Pb-Pb at the LHC: SUMMARY AND CONCLUSION

 Measurements of two-particle differential number-correlation functions $R_2$ and transverse-momentum correlation functions $P_2$ obtained in \PbPb\ collisions at $\snn = $ 2.76 TeV and in \pPb\ collisions at $\snn = $ 5.02 TeV were presented.
 Measurements were reported as a function of collision centrality and multiplicity for these two collision systems, respectively, for charged particles in the range $|\eta|<$ 1.0 and $0.2 < \pt < 2.0$ \gevc.
 Measurements of correlation functions for like-sign (LS) and unlike-sign (US) particle pairs were first carried out separately and combined to obtain charge-independent (CI) and charge-dependent (CD) correlation functions.
 The $R_2$ and $P_2$ correlators exhibit similar features, most notably a relatively strong near-side peak centered at $|\Delta\eta| \sim \Delta\varphi \sim 0$, and a weaker away-side ridge (at $\Delta\varphi = \pi$) with a width larger than the $\eta$ acceptance (2 units) in low-multiplicity event classes.
 Both correlation observables also exhibit strong harmonic modulations in mid-central to central \PbPb\ collisions.
 However, there are also interesting and revealing differences.
 One finds, both in \PbPb\ and \pPb\ collisions, that the near-side peak of $P_2$ is much narrower in $|\Delta\eta|$ and $\Delta\varphi$ than observed with $R_2$.
 One also observes, in the 5\% most central \PbPb\ collisions, that the away-side of $P_2$ features a dip structure at $\Delta\varphi \sim \pi$, and side band peaks at $\Delta\varphi \sim \pi\pm\pi/3$ extending across $|\Delta\eta|<2$.
 Such a modulated structure is not present in the 5\% most central \PbPb\ collisions measured in this work for $R_2$ but was observed for number correlations, similar to $R_2$, only in very central collisions (0--2\%) thereby indicating that $P_2$ is somewhat more sensitive to the presence of a third-harmonic (triangular) flow component.

 The width of the near-side peak of the $R_2$ and $P_2$ charge-independent and charge-dependent correlation functions were studied in order to better understand the relative contributions of non-flow and flow effects to particle correlations.
 In \PbPb, the longitudinal width, $\la \Delta\eta^k\ra^{1/k}$, of both $R_2^{\rm (CI)}$ and $P_2^{\rm (CI)}$ exhibits sizable growth for increasing collision centrality.
 However, no significant dependence of the CI correlation widths was observed in \pPb.
 In contrast, one finds that the width of $R_2^{\rm (CD)}$ correlation functions significantly narrow with increasing collision centrality in \PbPb, or produced particle multiplicity in \pPb, while only a modest decrease of the width of the near-side $P_2^{\rm (CD)}$ peak could be ascertained within the current analysis.
-One furthermore observes that the $\Delta\varphi$ width of the near-side peak of $R_2^{\rm (CD)}$ exhibits a significant decrease with increasing produced-particle multiplicity, in both \PbPb\ and \pPb\ collisions, while the observed azimuthal width of the near-side peak of $P_2$ is consistent with a modest decrease with increasing multiplicity.
+One furthermore observes that the $\Delta\varphi$ width of the near-side peak of $R_2^{\rm (CD)}$ exhibits a significant decrease with increasing produced-particle multiplicity in \PbPb.
+The decrease is more modest in \pPb\ collisions for $R_2^{\rm (CD)}$, while the observed azimuthal width of the near-side peak of $P_2^{\rm (CD)}$ is consistent with a modest decrease with increasing multiplicity.